-The risk of a bias assessment tool for non-randomized studies of Cochrane interventions (ROBINS-I)(11) was used to assess the methodological quality of studies, and the two authors analyzed risk of bias.
-The domains evaluated were:
+The risk of a biased assessment tool for non-randomized studies of Cochrane interventions (ROBINS-I)(11) was used to assess the methodological quality of studies, and the two authors judged the risk of bias.
+The domains evaluated was:

-- bias due to confusion; - bias when selecting participants for the study; - · bias in the classification of interventions; - bias due to deviations from intended interventions; - bias due to missing data; - bias in measuring results; - bias in the selection of the reported result.
+- Bias due to confusion;

+- Bias in selection of study participants;

+- Bias in the classification of interventions;

+- · Bias due to deviations from intended interventions;

+- Bias due to missing data;

+- Bias in measurement of outcomes;

+- Bias in the selection of the reported result.

-The categories for analyzing risk of bias are "Low risk", "Moderate risk", "Serious risk", "Critical risk", and "No information on which to base a judgment about risk of bias".
-The result of analysis is available in Table 1.
+Categories for risk of biased judgments are "Low risk", "Moderate risk", "Serious risk", "Critical risk", and "No information on which to base a judgment about risk" of bias.
+The analysis result is available in Table 1.